-- 2) A non-regular employee will be entitled to regularization after the employee has performed a workload at least one hundred and twenty percent (120%) of an annualized workload over at least two (2) consecutive years from date of hire and there is a reasonable expectation of an ongoing workload assignment for which the employee is qualified, of at least fifty percent (50%) on an annualized basis over the immediately subsequent appointment year. - ii) A non-regular employee must receive a satisfactory evaluation prior to regularization.
-An employee will be deemed to have received a satisfactory evaluation if one has not been undertaken by the employer.
-The employer may evaluate a non-regular employee at least once each 12 month period and the employee may request an additional evaluation not more often than once in each 12 month period. - c) Pursuant to (b) i 1) and 2) above, at the date of attaining regular status an employee will be deemed to have served his/her nine month probation period and the six month benefit waiting period.

-d) For the purposes of (b) i) 1) and 2) above, workload shall be defined as 1305 hours for an Appendix 2 a) employee and as 1522.5 hours for an Appendix 2 b) employee.
+- (ii) A non-regular employee will be entitled to regularization after the employee has performed a workload at least one hundred and twenty percent (120%) of an annualized workload over at least two (2) consecutive years from date of hire and there is a reasonable expectation of an ongoing workload assignment for which the employee is qualified, of at least fifty percent (50%) on an annualized basis over the immediately subsequent appointment year. - (2) A non-regular employee must receive a satisfactory evaluation prior to regularization.
+An employee will be deemed to have received a satisfactory evaluation if one has not been undertaken by the Employer.
+The Employer may evaluate a non-regular employee at least once each twelve (12) month period and the employee may request an additional evaluation not more often than once in each twelve (12) month period. - (c) Pursuant to (b)(1)(i) and (ii) above, at the date of attaining regular status an employee will be deemed to have served his/her nine month probation period and the six (6) month benefit waiting period. - (d) For the purposes of (b)(1)(i) and (ii) above, workload shall be defined as thirteen hundred and five (1305) hours for an Appendix 2(a) employee and as fifteen hundred and twenty-two point five (1522.5) hours for an Appendix 2(b) employee.

-30.03 Seniority
+30.3 Seniority

-- a) For the purpose of lay-off and recall, a non-regular employee who has worked in excess of thirty (30) days shall accumulate service and classification seniority within the College Region as defined in this Agreement. - i) all hours worked at the straight-time rate; - designated paid holidays or days off in lieu in accordance with Article 30.09 of this Agreement; - iii) annual vacation in accordance with Article 30.10 (b) of this Agreement.
+- (a) For the purpose of layoff and recall, a non-regular employee who has worked in excess of thirty (30) days shall accumulate service and classification seniority within the college region as defined in this Agreement. - (1) all hours worked at the straight-time rate; - (2) designated paid holidays or days off in lieu in accordance with Article 30.9 of this Agreement; - (3) annual vacation in accordance with Article 30.10(b) of this Agreement.